JohanChane/clashtui/README.md

 ## File Structure of clashtui

-- `basic_clash_config.yaml`: Contains basic fields for mihomo configuration, which will be merged into `clash_cfg_path`.
+-   basic_clash_config.yaml: Basic fields for mihomo configuration, merged into `clash_cfg_path`.
-- `config.yaml`: Configuration file for clashtui.
+-   config.yaml: Configuration file for clashtui.

-## Project Disclaimer
+## Disclaimer

-This project is for educational and reference purposes only.
-The author doesn't guarantee the accuracy, completeness, or applicability of the code in this project.
-Users should use the code at their own risk.
+This project is for learning and reference purposes only.
+The author does not guarantee the accuracy, completeness, or applicability of the code in this project.
+Users should use the code in this project at their own risk.

-The author is not responsible for any direct or indirect losses caused by the use of this project's code, including but not limited to data loss, computer damage, or business interruption.
+The author is not responsible for any direct or indirect losses caused by the use of the code in this project, including but not limited to data loss, computer damage, or business interruption.

-Before using the code in this project, users should fully understand its functionality and potential risks.
-Seek professional advice if necessary.
-The author bears no responsibility for any consequences resulting from the use of this project's code.
+Before using the code in this project, users should fully understand its functionality and potential risks, and seek professional advice if necessary.
+The author assumes no responsibility for any consequences resulting from the use of the code in this project.

-When using the code in this project, abide by relevant laws and regulations.
-Do not use it for illegal activities or actions that infringe upon others' rights.
+When using the code in this project, users must comply with relevant laws and regulations and refrain from using it for illegal activities or activities that infringe upon the rights of others.

-The author reserves the right to interpret this disclaimer and may modify and update it at any time.
+The author reserves the right to interpret and modify this disclaimer at any time.